criling/iosxe_getshtechuponreload/README.md

 The following resources were influential in the creation of this project:

 - This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and a derivative of the[audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.

+- I also adapted some of the python from the examples in our network programmability lab guide, written by my fellow SEs - https://github.com/CiscoSE/LTRPRG-1100

 ## License